ThomasKaiser/sbc-bench/README.md

 #### Killed CPU cores

-Another attempt is to simply kill CPU cores to lower consumption under load.
-In the past Allwinner Android kernels were (in)famous for this but Amlogic started to do this with their Android kernels also in the past (but they at least bring the killed CPU cores up again when temperatures settle).
+Another attempt to cope with critical temperatures is to simply kill CPU cores to lower consumption/temps under load.
+Almost a decade ago Allwinner's Android kernels were (in)famous for this but Amlogic started to do this with their Android kernels also in recent years (but at least they bring the killed CPU cores up again when temperatures settle).

 That's why `sbc-bench` als collects `dmesg` output while running the benchmarks to spot such problems ruining benchmark scores: